Baked Apples with Sausage Stuffing

 • 1 heaping cup chopped onions

-• 2 tablespoons dried currants
+• 2 tbsp dried currants

-• ½ teaspoons crumbled dried sage
+• ½ tsp crumbled dried sage

 • ½ lb raw full-flavored sausage, preferably a smoky or sage-scented variety, crumbled or chopped